 Austrian Shipton Expedition: new routes and repeat of Women and Chalk

-In mid-July a five-man Austrian expedition comprised of Thomas Scheiber, Hansjörg Auer, Matthias Auer, Karl Dung and Ambros Sailer established two new routes and repeated Woman and Chalk, first ascended in 2001 by Bubu Bole, Mario Cortese and Fabio Dandri.
+In mid-July a five-man Austrian expedition comprised of Thomas Scheiber, Hansjörg Auer, Matthias Auer, Karl Dung and Ambros Sailer established two new routes in the Trango Valley, Karakorum, Pakistan, and repeated Woman and Chalk, first ascended in 2001 by Bubu Bole, Mario Cortese and Fabio Dandri.

 Furthermore, the Tyroleans repeated a string of existing routes, including above all the first repeat, not completely free, of "Woman and Chalk" on the Shipton Spire.
 As many will remember, this line was first ascended by the Italians Mauro Bubu Bole (on-sight), Mario Cortese and Fabio Dandri in summer 2001.
 The team established fixed ropes in the lower section and then carried out an alpine-style rush to the summit.
 Here's their story of the long-awaited first repeat and their impressions about the route.